 As a parent of two teenage boys, like most sports parents, I deal with the balancing act of wondering what are the best ways of motivating kids in sports.
 Do you let go and let god?
 Do you give an encouraging push?
 Or do you get tough on them so that they will get tough on themselves?

-As they got older it is getting less and less of a choice to let go, because they are busy asserting their independence and I am working hard to maintain a good relationship with them.
+As my kids get older it is getting less and less of a choice to let go, because they are busy asserting their independence and I am working hard to maintain a good relationship with them.